sergei-mironov/reprep/README.md

-In this project, we adhere to these principles by: (1) embedding the signed source archive in every document we create; (2) incorporating [Nix flake](https://wiki.nixos.org/wiki/Flakes) environment definitions and build instructions within these archives; (3) utilizing [Litrepl](https://github.com/sergei-mironov/litrepl) to run computations and verify the results.
+In this project, we adhere to these principles by: (1) embedding the signed source archive in every document we create; (2) incorporating [Nix flake](https://wiki.nixos.org/wiki/Flakes) environment definitions and build instructions within these archives; (3) Leveraging [Litrepl](https://github.com/sergei-mironov/litrepl) to execute computations and directly validate results within the document source files.

 For documents that incorporate AI assistant dialogues, we employ Litrepl alongside the [aicli](https://github.com/sergei-mironov/aicli) interpreter as our means of communication.